 Apply for an IDP

 You'll need to organise this before you travel overseas.
-There are three ways to apply - and if you need a passport photo taken, you can do it at an AA Centre.
+There are two ways to apply - and if you need a passport photo taken, you can do it at an AA Centre or AA Agent.
 AA Members receive a discount.

 You can apply through our online application form.